Oat Muffins with Pecan Streusel Topping

 - Line a 12-cup muffin tin with paper liners (or grease with a nonstick baking spray with flour in it).

 - Melt the remaining 6 tablespoons of butter.
 In a large mixing bowl, whisk together the melted butter and brown sugar until smooth.
-Add the milk and eggs and whisk until the mixture is smooth (if you have lumps, I find it helpful to warm the mixture a bit in the microwave.)
+Pour in the milk, then add the eggs, one at a time.
+Whisk until fully combined (if you have lumps, I find it helpful to warm the mixture a bit in the microwave.)
 Gradually add the flour/oat mixture to the wet ingredients, stirring gently with the whisk until the dry ingredients are evenly moistened.
 Do not over-mix; the batter will look a little lumpy -- that's okay.
 You will notice that the batter is very thin; let it sit for 20 minutes to thicken (don't worry -- it will thicken quite a bit).
-Meanwhile, adjust an oven rack to the middle position and preheat the oven to 375°F.
+Meanwhile, adjust an oven rack to the middle position and preheat the oven to 375°F (190°C).

 - Using an ice cream scoop with a wire scraper or large spoon, divide the batter equally into the muffin cups; they will be filled to the rim.
 Evenly sprinkle the streusel topping over the batter.
 Bake until golden and domed, and a toothpick inserted into the center of a muffin comes out clean, 22 to 25 minutes.
 (If your oven has hot spots, rotate the muffin tin halfway through baking.)